webngay/wpro/readme.txt

 *	Add support for FTP:ing uploads to somewhere, as an alternative to Amazon S3.
-*	A global super-admin configuration for WPMU environments.
-Today, you have to configure the plugin per site or configure using `wp-config.php` contants.
 *	For WPMU: Store media in a single bucket, but separate them by site, in sub-folders.
 *	Only handle `new` medias when activating this plugin on an existing